SerenityXD/Airgap_Bootc/README.md

    - Or use a live USB with GParted to create a new empty partition for Linux

 2. **Boot from the bootc/ostree ISO:**
+   - Use the interactive disk selector to choose the target partition/disk for Linux
-   - The installer will typically use the largest available unallocated space for installation
+   - The installer will deploy only to the selected disk

 3. **After installation:**
    - GRUB should automatically detect both Windows and Linux for dual boot selection